St. Ann’s RC Primary School

 Initial concerns are raised by the class teacher or parent.
 One or more of the following may take place: class observations by the SENCO; standardised assessments for reading and spelling by the SENCO; dyslexia screening by the SENCO; a referral to a specialist service who can give us further information and advice relating to the child’s needs.

 Our assessments help us to decide whether we should include the child on our SEN Register (our list of pupils with special educational needs) or whether we just need to keep a close eye on their progress.
 Pupils with SEN have a Pupil Profile which contains a summary of the child’s needs and strengths and the best ways of supporting them.
 This is available for all teachers and teaching assistants who work with the child and it is passed onto the child’s new teacher.
-A child with SEN may also need a Personal Learning Plan (PLP) which is overseen by the SENCO and has outcomes which the child is working towards.
-The plan is written by the SENCO together with the class teacher, parents and child (where appropriate).
-It might include outcomes set by specialists such as a Speech and Language Therapist or Educational Psychologist.
+A child with SEN may also need a Personal Learning Plan (PLP) which is overseen by the SENCO and has outcomes or targets which the child is working towards.
+The plan is co-produced by the SENCO with the class teacher, parents and child (where appropriate).
+It might include outcomes planned by specialists such as a Speech and Language Therapist or Educational Psychologist.
 The plan also includes information about how we will support the child.
 This could be through special teaching strategies, mentoring, additional support in some lessons and participation in support groups.
 All of our interventions and approaches have been shown to have a positive impact on children’s learning.
 Children are made aware of the outcomes they are striving for.

 The support is in place and the Personal Learning Plan (PLP) is carried out for several weeks before the impact is reviewed.